okiess/dbag/README.md

     # Setup: Initial use, this will create a config file and create an encryption secret key
     Dbag::Client.setup(username, password)

-    client = Dbag::Client.new("http://YOUR_ENDPOINT") # pass in the base url of your databags server
+    client = Dbag::Client.new # pass in the base url of your databags server if necessary

     data_bag = client.find("A DATABAG ID")
     data_bags = client.all